raspberrypilearning/flower-generator/en/step_8.md

 --- task ---

-Press `p` to see your flower.
+Press <kbd>p</kbd> to see your flower.
 The example looks like this:

 ![a flower pattern](images/flower-for-pattern-example.png)

 --- /task ---

-Before you can create your pattern you should clear the stage of any left over flowers.
+Before you can create your pattern, you should clear the Stage of any leftover flowers.

 --- task ---